 Shipping Domestically vs. Internationally

 Perhaps the biggest difference to keep in mind is shipping perfume domestically is much different than shipping it internationally.
+There is the possibility of running into clearance delays at customs.
 Due to flammable ethyl alcohol content, shipping perfume requires a TSA Clearance and validation that the shipping company knows how to pack dangerous goods.
 This approval is something that a carrier, like either DHL or FedEx, can set up for your shipping account so that shipping internationally is viable.

 Shipping perfume can be restricted by volume.
 Since perfume is a liquid, there are restrictions on how much can be shipped at once, as well as how big each bottle or container can be in a shipment.
 Individual carriers may have different limits in regards to volume.